 • Send in your samples: Once you have swabbed the subjects that are to be tested, you then place the samples in the sealable bags that are also included in the kit and then pack those away in the provided envelope and mail them away.
 The lab will then take the sample or samples provided and run the appropriate tests.

 • Get your results: Results can be had in as little as a couple of days and it is your choice whether to receive the results by phone, mail, or e-mail.

-Now you may be thinking that a home DNA testing kit is not going to be very accurate, but most are quite accurate.
+Now you may be thinking that a home kit is not going to be very accurate, but most are quite accurate.
 Most kits designed for home use genetic tests are well over 99 percent accurate.
 Really with all the advances in technology today, the results are as good as or better than the tests conducted at your doctor’s office.

 While the privacy is a welcomed feature with home DNA testing, the icing on the cake is the price.
 You can conduct your own home DNA test for a fraction of what it would cost you at the doctor’s office.
 This makes DNA testing i your own home a no brainer for your peace of mind.

 Get started by reading customer reviews of the most popular DNA testing kits listed on this site.